tamirgz/reverse-engineering-reference-manual/README.md

   * __Opcode Obfuscation__: a more effective technique for preventing correct disassembly by encoding or encrypting the actual instructions
     + Encoding/encrypting portions of a program can hinder static analysis because disassembly is not possible and hinder debugging because placing breakpoints is difficult.
 For example, even if the start of an instructions is known, breakpoint cannot be placed until the instruction have been decoded/decrypted
     + __Virtual Obfuscation__: parts of the program are compiled to the bytecode that corresponds to the instruction set of an undocumented interpreter (usually one that the obfuscator wrote him or herself).
 The interpreter will be a part of the protected program such that during runtime, the interpreter will translate those bytecode into machine code that corresponds to the original architecture (e.g. x86)
-  * __Destruction of Sequential and Temporal Locality__: code within a basic block will be right next to each other __(sequential locality)__ and basic blocks relating to each other will be placed in close proximity to maximize instruction cache locality __(temporal locality)__. to obstruct this property and make disassembly harder to understand, a basic block can be further divided and randomized using unconditional jumps
   * __Function Pointer Problem__: if a function is called indirectly through pointers, IDA xref will only record the first usage
   * __Return Pointer Abuse__: RET is used to jump to function instead of returning from function.
 Disassembler won’t show any code cross-reference to the target being jumped to.
 Also, disassembler will prematurely terminate the function since RET is supposed to be used for returning from function
   * __Thwarting Stack-Frame Analysis__: technique to mess with IDA when deducing numbers of parameters and local variables.
 For example, the code makes a conditional jump that's always false but in true branch add absurd amount to esp.
 If the disassembler choose to believe the true branch, the numbers of local variables will be incorrect